Annual Ryegrass Control

 Step 1: Mix Herbicide

-If you’re situated in the southern United States with warm-season grasses, we recommend Fahrenheit Herbicide.
+If you’re in the southern United States with warm-season grasses, we recommend Fahrenheit Herbicide.
 This herbicide offers the selective control of weeds, including annual ryegrass in warm-season turf.

 For spot applications in warm-seasoned turf, use 0.2 oz. of Fahrenheit Herbicide per 1 gallon of water per 1,000 sq. ft.
 For broader applications, use 3 oz. of product in 20-80 gallons of water per acre.

-Use 2 1/2 oz (5 Tbs) of Eraser 41% Glyphosate per 1 gallon of water to treat an area approximately 300 sq. ft.
+Use 2 1/2 oz (5 Tbs) of Eraser 41% Glyphosate per 1 gallon of water to treat an area of approximately 300 sq. ft.

 Step 2: Apply Herbicide